 Drug-Free Workplace Act of 1988, and the Drug-Free Schools and Communities Act Amendments of 1989, university employees, students and trainees are encouraged to obtain assistance for the treatment of chemical dependence.
 Such assistance may be provided through UTHealth Houston's Office of Employee Assistance Programs, Student Health and Counseling Services, the Department of Psychiatry and Behavioral Sciences, private physicians or community agencies with expertise in treating chemical dependence.
-In accordance with HOOP Policy 218, Fitness of students for whom there is a reasonable suspicion of impairment due to substance abuse.
-Deans' offices may be contacted for more information.
+In accordance with HOOP Policy 218, Fitness for Duty/Fitness for Participation (Employees), co-workers or others whose observations lead them to question an employee's fitness for duty, must report their observations to the applicable supervisor.
+The supervisor will take action in accordance with HOOP 218, Fitness for Duty/Fitness for Participation (Employees).